Helen Claire: Stage

 Although Claire had been advised seven years earlier "to abandon any idea she might have of becoming an actress" because of her southern accent, a 1938 newspaper article acclaimed Claire as "the first 'discovery' of the new Broadway season" for her work in Kiss the Boys Goodbye.
 Paul Ross wrote, "When the critical salvos had died down, it was found ... that the unknown from Alabama had risen to stardom over night."
 In February 1939, another newspaper article reported: "Helen Claire, a few months ago a comparative unknown, is now the toast of Broadway.
 Hard-boiled New York has so fallen for this real life Cindy Lou [Claire's character in Kiss the Boys Goodbye] that her mornings are filled with interviews, her afternoons with screen tests, guest appearances, dinner parties."
+Matinee performances of the play sometimes occurred on days when she had radio obligations.
+In those instances she wore her first-act costume to the studio, and a taxi waited to take her to the theater as soon as she finished her work on the air.

 Claire's Broadway debut came in 1932 in Girls in Uniform.
 She also appeared in Sunny River and Jezebel.